Parliamentary.ai

 Groups Affected

-• Government Departments: The bill directly impacts all government departments, outlining their authorized spending and income management.
+• Government departments and agencies: The bill directly impacts all government departments and agencies, dictating their spending limits and resource allocation.

 Full Text